WilliamChen-Bill/Operating-System-Project-Scheduling-and-Virtual-Memory-in-xv6/README.md

-# Operating System Project:Scheduling and Virtual Memory in xv6
+# Operating System Project: Scheduling and Virtual Memory in xv6

 # Scheduling Part:
 * About scheduling, we will implement a simple priority-based scheduler.
 For all processes contain number of ticket.
 If a process sets its ticket value to 1 it has **high** priority; otherwise, a process should have a ticket value of 0 and thus have **low** priority.
 All other ticket values are not valid; **1 (high priority)** should be the default. **High-Priority** processes should always have priority over **Low-Priority** processes.